 When you’re thinking about which car seat to buy, you'll be faced with what seems like a bewildering choice.
-Whether you’re buying for a new-born, toddler, or an older child, our guide explains what to look out for to help you to decide.
+Whether you’re buying for a newborn, toddler, or an older child, our guide explains what to look out for to help you decide!

 Your child must travel in a car seat that is the appropriate size for them.
 If they don’t, they may not be safe and you will be breaking the law.
 You can choose the right car seat using your child’s height (i-Size) or weight (R44).